Festivals & Events

 The Church of St Mary of Zion is built on the site of the first Christian church in sub Saharan Africa, which was constructed during the reign of Ezana, King of Axum, in the 4th century AD.

-Every year, on 21 Hidar in the Ethiopian calendar or 30 November, more than 100,000 people come to Axum from all over Ethiopia to commemorate the founding of this church, with many pilgrims coming on foot, having walked for up to a month.
+Every year, on 21 Hidar in the Ethiopian calendar or 30 November or 01 December in a leap year, more than 100,000 people come to Axum from all over Ethiopia to commemorate the founding of this church, with many pilgrims coming on foot, having walked for up to a month.
 There is a marvelous atmosphere in the town, and great spectacles for the visitor with processions of the clergy and deacons, with drumming, dancing and chanting.

 Ruins of the first church can easily be seen in the church compound – it was destroyed twice, in the 10th and 16th centuries.
 In the 17th century it was rebuilt by Emperors Galawdewos and Fasilides – that building is still standing, but is closed to women.
 In the 1950s Emperor Haile Selassie built a modern Cathedral, next to the old one, and open to both men and women.
 Queen Elizabeth of England attended the inauguration.